Top 10 Negotiation Skills You Must Learn to Succeed

 negotiation skills

-Increasingly, business negotiators recognize that the most effective bargainers are skilled at both creating value and claiming value—that is, they both collaborate and compete.
-The following 10 negotiation skills will help you succeed at integrative negotiation:
+Increasingly, business negotiators recognize that the most effective bargainers are skilled at both creating value and claiming value—that is, they know how to collaborate and compete at the same time.
+This balance lies at the heart of integrative negotiation, where parties work to expand the pie before dividing it.

 Claim your FREE copy: Negotiation Skills